liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/working-with-the-dom-in-alloyui.markdown

 ## Hiding and Showing Node Objects

 Are you tired of staring at the same elements on your page?
 Do you wish you could move them out of the way?
-Lucky for you, AlloyUI has a method for that.
+Lucky for you, AlloyUI has a couple methods for that.
 The `hide()` and `show()` methods are used to hide and show node objects.

 **hide('nodeObject'):** hides a node object.
 For example `node1.hide()` would hide the node object set to the variable *node1*.